tyrelsouza/django-dbfilestorage/README.md

 ## CHANGELOG

+- 2017-01-26 [Tyrel Souza] Check filehash and filename, not just hash when checking if it needs to be saved.
 - 2017-01-25 [Tyrel Souza] Keeping Filename on upload.
 - 2017-01-23 [Tyrel Souza] Add Modified Time to storage support
 - 2017-01-23 [Tyrel Souza] Everything should return a "filename" even if it's generated.
 Make the filename be the hash + ext. (fall back to .txt)